Latest Show

 Digital TV offers a greater range of channels.
 With Freeview (also sent over a TV aerial), you get around 40 TV channels - versus the five existing analogue TV channels.

-These new channels use less space, and the space left after the switch-off, can be used by the Government for other purposes - perhaps sold on to other service providers.
+These new channels use less space, and the space left after the switch-off can be used by the Government for other purposes, with the freed part of the spectrum being used for new 4G mobile phone services.

 Consumers Going Digital